Biden makes pitch for retired general to be Pentagon chief | WTOP

-With concern rising in Congress about maintaining civilian control of the military, Biden suggested he felt a need to counter an emerging narrative that Austin’s nomination blurs the lines between civil and military roles.
+With concern rising in Congress about eroding civilian control of the military, Biden on Tuesday suggested he felt a need to counter an emerging narrative that Austin’s nomination blurs the lines between civil and military roles.

 “Given the immense and urgent threats and challenges our nation faces, he should be confirmed swiftly,” Biden wrote in The Atlantic.
 It was his first public confirmation that Austin is his pick for Pentagon chief, although word had leaked out Monday, prompting criticism and skepticism from some in Congress.

 Biden countered the concerns by arguing that Austin knows that a Pentagon chief’s duties are different from those of a military officer.
-He said Austin is aware that “the civil-military dynamic has been under great stress these past four years,” an allusion to President Donald Trump’s hiring of numerous retired generals for key posts early in his administration, including retired Marine Gen. Jim Mattis as defense secretary.
+He said Austin is aware that “the civil-military dynamic has been under great stress these past four years,” an allusion to Trump’s hiring of numerous retired generals for key posts early in his administration, including Mattis.

 Biden argued that Austin would work to put the civil-military balance “back on track.”
-He said the main reason he picked Austin was because he reacts well under pressure.
+He said the main reason he picked Austin was that he reacts well under pressure.

 “He is the person we need in this moment,” Biden wrote.